peteroupc/peteroupc.github.io/bernapprox.md

 ## Approximations by Polynomials

-This section first shows how to approximate a function on the closed unit interval, then shows how to approximate a function on _any_ closed interval.
+This section first shows how to approximate a function on the closed unit interval, then shows how to approximate a function on an arbitrary interval of the form $[a,b]$.

 <a id=Approximations_on_the_Closed_Unit_Interval></a>